Anonymous-MuSK/MuSK/README.md

 | **Pubmed**     | `data/citation/ind.pubmed`     |
 | **ogbn-proteins**     | `data/ogbn_proteins_pyg`  |

 - We load three citation benchmark datasets (Cora, Citeseer, and Pubmed).
+The original datasets can be downloaded here: [http://www.cs.umd.edu/~sen/lbc-proj/LBC.html](http://www.cs.umd.edu/~sen/lbc-proj/LBC.html).
     In our version, we use dataset splits provided by [Revisiting Semi-Supervised Learning with Graph Embeddings](https://github.com/kimiyoung/planetoid).
 - We load the ogbn-proteins dataset from [https://ogb.stanford.edu/docs/nodeprop/](https://ogb.stanford.edu/docs/nodeprop/).
 When you first run our script, the dataset will be downloaded automatically.

 ## Citation Dataset